ByteHamster/PaCHash-Experiments/README.md

 cmake --build . -j 8
 ```

 To run the full comparison plot from our paper you can use the following command.
-On our machine, this takes about 2 hours.
+On our machine with a very fast SSD, this takes about 3 hours.

 ```
 ./ObjectStoreComparison --path /path/to/folder/on/ssd  --delta_step 400k | tee comparisonPlot.txt
 ```

 To only run a smaller experiment for reproducibility, you can also run the following command.
-On our machine, this takes about x.
+On our machine with a very fast SSD, this takes about 10 minutes.

 ```
 ./ObjectStoreComparison --path /path/to/folder/on/ssd --delta_step 1M --repetitions 1 | tee comparisonPlot.txt